-In this tutorial we will show you how to install LAMP server on your Debian 9 Stretch.
-For those of you who didn’t know, LAMP (a server stack) represents a full featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
+In this tutorial, we will show you how to install the LAMP server on your Debian 9 Stretch.
+For those of you who didn’t know, LAMP (a server stack) represents a full-featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
 All components are free and open-source software, and the combination is suitable for building dynamic web pages.

 Install LAMP Server on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get commands in the terminal:

 Step 2.
 Installing Apache on Debian 9 Stretch.